Mickey's 90th Spectacular

 Mickey's 90th Spectacular is a two-hour television special broadcast on ABC on November 4, 2018.
 It celebrates the 90th anniversary of the debut of Walt Disney's animated character Mickey Mouse.

 Production

-On August 7, 2018, Disney announced Mickey's 90th Spectacular, which will be "an evening of musical performances, moving tributes, and rare short films never before seen by the public."
+In August 2018, Disney announced Mickey's 90th Spectacular, "an evening of musical performances, moving tributes, and rare short films never before seen by the public".
 It was produced and directed by Don Mischer, who previously helmed the Disney specials The Muppets Celebrate Jim Henson and The Grand Opening of Euro Disney; Charlie Haykel and Juliane Hare served as executive producers.

 Many guest stars appeared during the show, including Skylar Astin, Kelsea Ballerini, Kristen Bell, Miles Brown, Dwayne "The Rock" Johnson, Tom Holland, Anna Camp, Sofia Carson, Josh Gad, Tony Hale, Sarah Hyland, Wendi McLendon-Covey and Sage Steele, as well as original Mouseketeers Bobby Burgess and Sharon Baird, and Disney Chairman and CEO Bob Iger.

-The special was taped at the Shrine Auditorium on October 6, 2018.
+The special was taped at the Shrine Auditorium on October 6 of the same year.